Home

 SAR (Specific Absorption Rate) Safety Fallacy

 The following example uses the sun to present a simplified explanation about how SAR safety standards for cell phones were created, and why they should not be used as the safety criteria for wireless product and network radiation.
-The following information applies to all wireless products and networks, and it is important to understand none of the adverse health effects attributed to wireless radiation is thermally induced.
+The following information applies to all wireless products and networks, and it is important to understand none of the adverse health effects attributed to wireless radiation are thermally induced, or exacerbated.

 • You try researching current safety standards and are given a web site link (no longer available) for safe exposure levels after being advised the safety standards (SAR) are theoretical.
 The standards were developed in a study conducted by a United States Military Research Laboratory in 1986, were last modified on June 14, 1997, and remain nothing more than thermal estimates for a man with a specific height and weight.
 This is how the SAR safety standards used and recommended by the United States Federal Communications Commission (FCC), the Food and Drug Administration (FDA) and regulatory agencies worldwide for determining safe levels of cell phone radiation and the radiation emitted by other products and networks were created.